debapriyo007/Password-Manager/README.md

 #  Password Manager 🚀

-SecurePass is a password management tool designed to securely store and manage your sensitive credentials.
+PassOP is a password management tool designed to securely store and manage your sensitive credentials as a website.

 ## Features